KocSistem/aks-workshop/labs/create-aks-cluster/README.md

 	az group create --name $RG_NAME --location $LOCATION
 	```

+## Configure networking

-11. Create a virtual network and subnet.
+1. Create a virtual network and subnet.
 Pods deployed in your cluster will be assigned an IP from this subnet.
 Run the following command to create the virtual network.

 	```bash
 	SUBNET_NAME=aks-subnet